MicrosoftDocs/dynamics-365-project-operations/articles/environment/create-lcs-project.md

 ---
-title: Start a new project in LCS
+title: Start a new LCS project
 description: This topic provides information about creating a new project in LCS for your Project Operations environment.
 author: stsporen
 manager: Annbe